By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Veterinary Product Safety, Office of Surveillance & Compliance

 Medication errors in animals occur not only in veterinary clinics, but also in pharmacies where pharmacists and pharmacy technicians may be unfamiliar with veterinary abbreviations.

 Some drugs, such as insulin, are measured in units, abbreviated “U.” One unit equals 0.01 milliliter, or said another way, there are 100 units in 1 milliliter.
-Many people have died from tenfold insulin overdoses when the abbreviation “U” (for units) was misread as a zero in a prescription, especially when the “U” closely followed a number.
+There have been cases where people have died from tenfold insulin overdoses when the abbreviation “U” (for units) was misread as a zero in a prescription, especially when the “U” closely followed a number.
 For example, “10U” for “10 units” can easily be misread as “100 units,” resulting in a patient receiving ten times the intended dose.
 Also, the abbreviations “mcg” or “µg” (for microgram, or 1/1000 of a milligram) can be mistaken for “mg” (for milligram), creating a 1000-fold overdose.

 Commonly Misinterpreted Abbreviations

 |SID||Once Daily||BID (twice daily) and QID (four times daily)|

 Medication errors are also caused by using trailing zeros and not using leading zeros when writing out doses.
 FDA has received adverse drug event reports involving tenfold drug overdoses occurring in people due to a written prescription either using a trailing zero or not using a leading zero.
 Similar errors in animals could occur.